timewave-computer/x-vault-demo/README.md

 3. Add `vaults.config.json` file
    Copy `example.vaults.config.json` and rename the file.

 This file tells the UI which contracts to read.
-The repo is set up to not commit the config, and fetch from a remote github file.
+The repo is set up to not commit the config.
+For development you can save the file locally, and for deployment you can fetch from a private github repository.

-You can delete the `fetch-vaults` npm script and simply use the `build` command and commit the file locally, or modify the `build-with-remote` if you would like to fetch the config from elsewhere.
+To opt out of this, by delete the `fetch-remote-config` and `build-with-remote` npm scripts.
+Then, simply commit the config file and use the `build` command for deployment.

 4. Add testnet to your browser wallet as a custom network:
    - Network Name: Vaults Test Env (or any name)